playcanvas/blog/blog/2024-08-22-playcanvas-engine-hits-2-0-0.md

 ### What's New

 The 2.0.0 release isn't just about breaking changes!
-We have some new exciting new features to announce by way of a slew of some Engine examples:
+We have some exciting features to announce by way of some brand new Engine examples:

 ![Engine 2 Examples](/img/engine2-examples.png)